zilti/RSSExpansion/README.md

 5. Extract the contents of the RSSExpansion .zip file and move the resulting "RSSExpansion" and "RSSExpansionTextures" folders inside the GameData folder.
 Note: make sure that you have removed any previous RSSExpansion installations beforehand.
 6. Launch KSP and try to explore all the new worlds!

-## License:

-RSSExpansion is licensed under a **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 (CC-BY-NC-SA 4.0)** license.

-You should have received a copy of the license along with this work.
-If not, visit the **[official Creative Commons web page][RSSEX:cc-license-link]**.

 ## Credits:

 * Original mod release (RSS Planets and Moons Expanded) by **pozine**.